Siege of Fort Pulaski: Bombardment

-Rain squalls on the ninth prevented action, but all was ready for the Federals by April 10, and the newly appointed Commander of the Department, Major-General David Hunter, sent a demand for "immediate surrender and restoration of Fort Pulaski to the authority and possession of the United States."
+Rain squalls on the ninth prevented action, but all was ready for the Federals by April 10, and the newly appointed Commander of the department, Major-General David Hunter, sent a demand for "immediate surrender and restoration of Fort Pulaski to the authority and possession of the United States."
 Colonel Olmstead replied, "I am here to defend the fort, not to surrender it."
 The bombardment began at 8:00 a.m., concentrating on the fort's southeast corner which suffered greatly.
 The Confederate gunnery was described by the Federal commander as "efficient and accurate firing ... great precision, not only at our batteries, but even at the individual persons passing between them."

-As the day wore on, counter-battery fire from Fort Pulaski were gradually silenced as their guns were either dismounted or rendered unserviceable.
+As the day wore on, counter-battery fire from Fort Pulaski was gradually silenced as their guns were either dismounted or rendered unserviceable.
 Two of the Federal 10-inch columbiads jumped backwards off their carriages.
 The 13-inch mortars placed less than 10% rounds on target.
-But Federal fire proved effective from Parrott and James rifles, and working columbiad guns.
-There ensued a lull from the Fort, but the Confederate gunners re-opened an energetic counter battery duel that required the Parrotts to give up their wall assignment and concentrate on the working Confederate guns until they were re-silenced.
+However, Federal fire proved effective from Parrott and James rifles, and working columbiad guns.
+There ensued a lull from the fort, but the Confederate gunners re-opened an energetic counter battery duel that required the Parrotts to give up their wall assignment and concentrate on the working Confederate guns until they were re-silenced.
 By nightfall the wall at the southeast corner had been breached.
 Under periodic harassing bombardment throughout the hours of darkness, Olmstead's garrison put several guns back into service.

 Overnight, Du Pont's flagship USS Wabash detached 100 crew to man four of the 30-pounder Parrott rifles.
 In the morning, with the wind picking up right to left and affecting shell trajectory, the Union artillery resumed the bombardment, concentrating fire to enlarge the opening.
 The Georgia gunners again found targets, described in dispatches as Rebel "firing ... good all the morning, doing some damage".
 At the same time, the Parrott rifles and Columbiads opened a great gap in the wall, sending shot across the interior of the fort and against the northwest powder magazine containing twenty tons of powder.
 Regarding his situation as hopeless, Olmstead surrendered the fort at 2:30 p.m. that day.

-General Gillmore reported in his after-action assessment of the siege by his artillery, "Good rifled guns, properly served can breach rapidly" at 1600–2000 yards when they are followed by heavy round shot to knock down loosened masonry.
+Gillmore reported in his after-action assessment of the siege by his artillery, "Good rifled guns, properly served can breach rapidly" at 1600–2000 yards when they are followed by heavy round shot to knock down loosened masonry.
 The 84-pounder James is unexcelled in breaching, but its grooves must be kept clean.
 The 13-inch mortars had little effect.
 The new 30-pounder Parrott Rifle had made a major impact on the battle.
 The rifled cannon fired significantly further with more accuracy and greater destructive impact than the smoothbores then in use.
 Its application achieved tactical surprise unanticipated by senior commanders of either side.